tanm-sys/forge-ec/README.md

 1. Disable the failing tests by using `#[ignore]` attributes
 2. Use only the functionality that has been fully implemented and tested
 3. Contribute fixes for the failing tests (see [CONTRIBUTING.md](CONTRIBUTING.md))

+#### Test Execution Hanging

+**Issue**: Tests hang indefinitely during execution, particularly in hash-to-curve operations.

+**Solution**: We've recently fixed several issues that caused tests to hang:

+1. Implemented missing `ConditionallySelectable` trait for `AffinePoint` in secp256k1 module
+2. Added `Div` and `DivAssign` trait implementations for `FieldElement` in secp256k1 module
+3. Fixed trait imports in test files

+If you're still experiencing hanging tests, check for:
+- Missing trait implementations for your custom types
+- Infinite loops in recursive operations
+- Deadlocks in concurrent code
+- Missing trait imports in your test files

 #### Build Failures